murning/facing-the-music/README.md

 ## Models

 Multiple models were prototyped and tested.
-The best performing model used the generalised cross-correlation between the two audio channels as the input feature representation.
+The best performing model was CNN that used the generalised cross-correlation between the two audio channels as the input feature representation.
 This data preprocessing pipeline is shown below.